Instructions on arriving in Finland from Ukraine

-The instructions on this page are intended for persons arriving from Ukraine who have been granted a residence permit on the basis of temporary protection.
+The instructions on this page are intended for persons who have arrived from Ukraine and have been granted a residence permit on the basis of temporary protection.

 - If you have a residence permit granted on other grounds, read the instructions on the municipality of residence page.